Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

 \subsection{Constructing Bayesian knockoffs}

 We now introduce our Bayesian generalization of the model-X knockoff filter.
-We are interested in the joint model for $Y, X$, e.g. $p(Y,X)$.
-In particular, our interest focuses on the elements of the factorization of $p(Y,X)$ into the conditional distribution $p(Y|X)$ and the marginal distribution $p(X)$.
-For the latter we assume a multivariate Gaussian model as
+We are interested in the joint model for $Y, X$, i.e., $p(Y,X)$.
+In particular, our interest focuses on the elements of the factorization of $p(Y,X)$ into the conditional distribution of the response $p(Y|X)$ and the marginal distribution of the covariates, $p(X)$.
+For the latter we assume a multivariate Gaussian model as \bcolch Unlike the conventional model-X knockoff procedure, where a knockoff matrix is generated once and then treated as a fixed augmentation of the design matrix, in our formulation the knockoff variables are introduced as latent auxiliary variables in a parameter-expanded working model used to construct feature scores.
+This representation induces a paired competition between each original covariate and its matched knockoff and allows uncertainty in the knockoff layer to be propagated through posterior inference.
+More precisely, we take as baseline observed-data model for the response the Gaussian regression model